 FAQ: How much does a probate lawyer cost?

 It can often be difficult to determine at the beginning of a probate case how much hiring a probate lawyer will cost.
-There are various factors that affect how long a probate case may last and how much a probate lawyer may cost.
-Probate lawyers are typically paid an hourly fee for the work they perform in a case.
-However, for simpler estates where litigation will not be involved, probate lawyers may agree to work on a flat fee basis.
+There are numerous factors that can impact how long a probate case may last, including any inheritance disputes or will contests, any delays related to locating the decedent’s assets, and other complications.
+Probate lawyers are typically paid an hourly fee for the work they perform on a case.
+For simpler estates and wills where litigation may not be necessary, an inheritance lawyer may agree to work on a flat fee basis.

 ★★★★★